Student-FastDev/AutoVote-ProjektanciEdukacji/README.md

 - **Proxy Configuration:** If using proxies, populate the `proxies.txt` file with valid proxy addresses, one per line.
 - **Email Handling:** The secmail library is used to manage confirmation emails.
 Ensure that the email service is properly configured.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues, report bugs, or propose enhancements via pull requests.
-For major changes, please open an issue first to discuss your ideas.

-**AutoVote-ProjektanciEdukacji** aims to streamline the voting process on the ProjektanciEdukacji platform, making it easier and more efficient for users to participate.

 ---

 <div align="center">